ZeyuT/tmc_health_grading/README.md

     tmc_data.ipynb: pipeline for pre-processing data, including resaving data into pkl files and creating config.yaml for model training. tmc_data_plot.ipynb: scripts for visualizing the dataset.
-    tmc_xgboost.ipynb: pipeline for training & testing xgboost models tmc_results.ipynb: scripts for summarizing testing results from all models. tmc_model_debug.ipynb: scratch working space for debugging.
+    tmc_xgboost.ipynb: pipeline for training & testing xgboost models tmc_results.ipynb: scripts for summarizing testing results from all models.